 The sample compensation package in Table 1 fits under the umbrella of reasonable compensation.
 There is only $4,200 left in the overall value available for any other benefits and/or bonuses that may occur during the year.

 The committee will document the package in the minutes of its meeting.
 The tax treatment of each component will be determined by the church’s accounting department (or the church’s outside accountant) to assure proper reporting on the pastor’s Form W-2.

 Tip.
 The most commonly overlooked items in a compensation package are the benefits provided through tax-favored plans.
 Examples include the value of health insurance or a benefit received through a special group plan, such as tuition assistance.
 The key is to review every item that benefits an employee, despite the item’s tax treatment or whether or not it is part of a group plan provided to other employees.

-Elaine Somerville is a CPA and editorial advisor for Church Law & Tax.
-This article is adapted from her book Church Compensation: From Strategic Plan to Compliance.
+Elaine Sommerville is a CPA and editorial advisor for Church Law & Tax.
+This article is adapted from her book Church Compensation, Second Edition.